 Step 4 - Seal

 You are almost done, the only thing that is left to do is to seal the door.
+Just like with the sanding sealer, check the ingredients to see if the polyurethane has any safety instructions, and follow them carefully.
 Use a clean brush to apply the polyurethane with the grain.
-When the polyurethane dries you should inspect the door by feeling its finished texture which should feel slightly rough.
+When the polyurethane dries (which should take 1 to 2 days) you should inspect the door by feeling its finished texture which should feel slightly rough.
 This texture confirms that the sealer did its job.
 Use a very fine grit sandpaper to remove the rough texture and a damp cloth to wipe it down.
 Attach the door knob and hinges and hang the door.